 If you currently use email marketing, content marketing could be an addition.
 Or, if you offer feeder workshops, relationship marketing may be your next best step.

-Relationship marketing
+Relationship Marketing

 The bottom-line results we have seen prove the power of relationship marketing.
-Service-based professionals have increased revenue by 30-150% simply by adding heartfelt cards and gifts.
+Service-based professionals have increased revenue by 30-150% by adding heartfelt cards and gifts.

 While it may seem overwhelming, start with one of these financial advisor marketing steps.
 Once you get momentum, add in another step, and so on.